Chez Robinson

 Recipe Review - Bow Tie Pasta with Chicken Al Fresco Sausage

-Last night I made Bow Tie Pasta with Chicken Al Fresco Sausage.
-Lately I've been shopping the Publix sales, so I had most of the ingredients and I wanted to try something new.
+Last night I made Bow Tie Pasta with Italian Chicken Sausage.
 It turned out to be one of the best new recipes I've tried in a while.
-This dish is a winner!

 It was easy to prepare, and the flavors were perfect together.
 The major test for any pasta dish is my husband's reaction, as he doesn't care for pasta most of the time.
 He loved this and proclaimed it "As good as a restaurant".